dsalazar-dev/Airflow-ETL-Datalake/README.md

 ## INSTALL FLASK APP

 - Install Python 3.8
-- Create a virtual Env
+- Create a virtual Env "py -m venv .venv"
 - Copy the resources from Flask-APIM to local directory
 - Create a cred.json file on the root directory with the credentials of the DB Ex.